Hampden County Court Records

 Common Probate Matters and Filing Fees

 Massachusetts adopted the Uniform Probate Code (M.G.L. c.
-190B), which provides for both informal and formal probate proceedings.
-Informal probate, suitable for uncontested estates, involves less court supervision, while formal probate requires a court hearing and judicial determination.
+190B), which allows for both informal and formal probate proceedings.
+Informal probate — suitable for uncontested estates — involves less court supervision, while formal probate requires a hearing and a judicial determination.

 Key Probate and Family Court filing fees include: